TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

       Handles a record by passing it to all handlers associated with this logger and its ancestors (until a false value of *propagate* is found).
-This method is used for unpickled records received from a socket, as well as those created locally.
+This method is used for unpickled records received kutoka a socket, as well as those created locally.
       Logger-level filtering is applied using :meth:`~Logger.filter`.